darkprotocol9/darkprotocol9.github.io/contact.md

 sidebar_sort_order: 5
 ---

+Use the form below to contact me or sign into Github and leave a comment at [my discussion fourm](https://github.com/darkprotocol9/darkprotocol9.github.io/discussions).

+How to use the form below (self-explanatory):
 Once you hit the "Send" button, you will be redirected to a page that tells you that the message has been submitted, and a button to return to this page.
 Please do not keep re-submitting the form.
 The confirmation message means that I have gotten the message.
-Your message might still be in the textbox
+Your message might still be in the textbox when you return to this page.
+Please ignore that as I could not be bothered to fix that issue.

 <form
   action="https://formspree.io/f/myzyeyrv"